Existence of 3 anti-cocircular truncated M\"obius planes and constructions of strength-4 covering arrays: Existence of anti-cocircular truncated M o bius planes

 In this section, we introduce three truncated M{\"o}bius planes with the same point set but different circles.
 Then, we prove they are anti-cocircular.
 We are interested in circles of the M{\"o}bius plane $(\mathcal{M}, \mathcal{C})$ in \cref{3design}, that contain the column index zero.
-We will present these circles using the elements of the set $D$ in \cref{dfs}.
+We will present these circles in \cref{blockswithzero} using the elements of the set $D$ that is given in \cref{dfs}.
 For the rest of the paper, we assume $q$ is an odd prime power and $\alpha$ is a primitive element of $\mathbb{F}_{q^4}$.

-\begin{con} [{\cite[VI, chapter 18]{handbookdif}}] The set of integers $D = \lbrace i \in \mathbb{Z}_{(q^4 -1)/(q-1)}: Tr(\alpha^i) = 0 \rbrace$ is a $(\frac{q^4 -1}{q-1}, \frac{q^3 -1}{q-1}, \frac{q^2 -1}{q-1})$-difference set over $\mathbb{Z}_{(q^4 -1)/(q-1)}$.
+\begin{con} [{\cite[VI, chapter 18]{handbookdif}}] The set of integers $D = \lbrace i \in \mathbb{Z}_{(q^4 -1)/(q-1)}: \Tr(\alpha^i) = 0 \rbrace$ is a $(\frac{q^4 -1}{q-1}, \frac{q^3 -1}{q-1}, \frac{q^2 -1}{q-1})$-difference set over $\mathbb{Z}_{(q^4 -1)/(q-1)}$.
 The set $D$ can be constructed from a primitive polynomial $f(x) = x^4 + \sum_{j = 1}^{4} b_j x^{4-j}$ over $\mathbb{F}_q$ with root $\alpha$.
-Consider the recurrence relation $\gamma_j = - \sum_{j =1}^{4} b_j \gamma_{4-j}$ with the initial values $\gamma_j = Tr(\alpha^j)$, for $0 \leq j \leq 3$.
+Consider the recurrence relation $\gamma_j = - \sum_{j =1}^{4} b_j \gamma_{4-j}$ with the initial values $\gamma_j = \Tr(\alpha^j)$, for $0 \leq j \leq 3$.
 Then, $D = \lbrace 0 \leq j \leq \frac{q^4 -1}{q-1}: \gamma_j = 0 \rbrace$. \end{con}